 Headlamps range from basic to technical, so there’s a headlamp for everyone.

-Lastly, is the financial consideration of the amount of money in which you want to spend on purchasing a head torch.
+Lastly, is the financial consideration of the amount of money you want to spend on purchasing a head torch.
 Basic head torches can be as cheap as $15 while highly sophisticated ones can reach up to $300.
-Head torches are priced based on their functionality, so the brighter the light and the longer the battery life – the more expensive it will be.
+Headlamps are priced based on their functionality, so the brighter the light and the longer the battery life – the more expensive it will be.

 The more you want to spend, the greater the number of features will be available such as flood and spot functions, recharging capability, weight, type of batteries required, waterproof casing and additional coloured lights.